Platopedia/platopedia.github.io/groups/artrade-dev.md

 - Both parties are only allowed to exchange items, and must not involve any other types of exchanges.
 - Requesters need to send the full amount in items (trade price) before merchants can proceed with their part.
-- Not following Artrade's trading rules can get you permanently removed from the group.
+- Not following Artrade's trading rules can get you removed from the group.

 <div class="linebreak"></div>